 We may not often think of the word essence in relation to the Bible, but the Word of God does have a particular essence.
 If we want to grow in Christ, it’s critical for us to know what that essence is.

-What does “essence” mean?
+What does essence mean?

-Consider the Bible
+An example with the Bible

 What is the essence of the Bible?